gerac83/BMVC2024/programme/accepted_papers.md

 If your paper is not listed, it has been rejected.
 We understand how disappointing it can be to have a paper rejected—we've all been there.
 We hope the feedback from the reviews (when you receive the email) will provide valuable insights for revising the work and that you will consider resubmitting it in the future.

-This year, BMVC received 1020 submissions and accepted 264 papers.
+This year, BMVC received 1020 submissions of which 264 papers were accepted.
 Each paper has 3 reviews, including a meta-review.
 All papers were discussed among the reviewers and the assigned Area Chairs (AC).
 Meta-reviews were verified by our Programme Chairs (PCs).
 All this was done while preserving author anonymity and avoiding domain conflicts.

 ****
 <head>